rlee360/GameOfLife/README.md

   -p, --plot            shows each evolution in a matplotlib window (default:
                         False)
   -l LOG, --log LOG     if specified, saves each evolution of the input board
-                        to the specified directory as a space separated text file (default: None)
+                        to the specified directory (default: None) -f FORMAT, --format FORMAT
+                        if specified, the program will save each evolution as this format.
+Only has effect if --log is also set.
+                        Independent of the actual output file format.
+                        Options={'bmp', 'jpg', 'jpeg', 'png', 'txt', 'tif'}
+                        (default: bmp)
   -o OUTPUT, --output OUTPUT
                         filename for output to either image data, or space separated text (default: life_output.txt)